CATALYST

 Fossil preparator Alex Polich exposes the fossil specimen in the Teen Rex Prep Lab at the Denver Museum of Nature & Science.
 (Photo/ Rick Wicker)

-Get up close with history in the making!
-Witness paleontologists in the lab uncovering an extremely rare adolescent T. rex fossil — one of only a handful ever found worldwide.
+Come see an extremely rare adolescent T. rex fossil — one of only a handful ever found worldwide.
 This exhibition, free with general admission, is best when paired with the documentary "T. Rex 3D," which is now showing on our giant screen Infinity Theater.

 Planetarium Space and Laser Shows